Luther Burbank Park Sport Courts Renovation

 Removed by moderator.

-Pastorpaul5432 2 months ago
+Pastorpaul5432 11 months ago

 Will the Island Crest park have the temporary nets during the construction again?

-SunFun 3 months ago
+SunFun 12 months ago

 It's fantastic to hear about the upcoming renovations to the tennis courts at Luther Burbank Park!
 With the surface settling over the years and tree root intrusions causing cracking, it's clear that an upgrade is much needed.
 It's great to see that the city is not only addressing these issues but also considering the growing popularity of pickleball by incorporating court design for this sport.
 This initiative will not only enhance recreational play but also ensure that the facilities meet the needs of the community for years to come.
 Looking forward to seeing the improvements and enjoying some games on the revitalized courts! 🎾🏓

-Pickleplay Journal over 1 year ago
+Pickleplay Journal About 2 years ago

 Is there a way to make it less noisy?
 The pickleball sounds echo throughout the park and it can be quite annoying

-Islander almost 2 years ago
+Islander Over 2 years ago